Chapter Five: Combat

-There are a number of conditions, called Attack Modifiers (or
+There are a number of conditions that players can manipulate for Attack Modifiers (or "Mods") that improve or

 handicap a unit's chances of success.
 Positive modifiers, called Attack

-Bonuses, add to the Skill of a unit making an Attack Roll, to
+Bonuses, add to a minifig's Attack Roll, to

-Success or Failure means that the results of a roll are never guaranteed (1.2: Numbers).
+Success or Failure means that the final results of a roll are never guaranteed (1.2: Numbers).

 A weapon's standard Use Rating applies when it's used to attack a

 minifig or similarly-sized target.
 A simple targeting advantage can